HSBC dismisses head of FX trading for EMEA -source

 * Avenue Therapeutics Inc files for ipo of up to $50 million - sec filing

-"He has gone," the source said, adding that the move was broadly in the context of a global investigation into manipulation of currency markets which saw HSBC and five other banks fined a total of $4.3 billion last month.
+"He has gone," the source said, adding that the move was broadly in the context of the global investigation into manipulation of currency markets which saw HSBC and a handful of other banks fined last month.

 * Avenue Therapeutics Inc files for ipo of up to $50 million - sec filing